dnb-asa/i-need-rest/warzone/README.md

 🚑 Wee-woo wee-woo wee-woo 🚑

 We've all been there, down bad.
-Get back up with a simple request, and receive 5 coins to get back in the game!
+Get back up with a simple POST request to `/revive`, and receive 5 coins to get back in the game!

 -   `coins: 5`

+Methods:

+* Revive - `POST /revive`

 ---